RamanSharma100/express-go/Readme.md

 - CORS support
 - Request logging
 - Route naming
-- Query Params support
+- Support for query parameters
+- Route chaining [For now only `Name` is supported, more work needed to support other features like `Middleware`, etc.]

 ## Upcoming Features

 This is lot of work in progress and will be updated frequently.
 Some of the upcoming features include:

 - Custom Template Engine Support
-- Support for query parameters
 - Support for cookies
 - Static file serving
 - Session management